 Chapter Founder: Amelie Buc

-Amelie Buc is a sophomore at the Trinity School in New York City and loves both computer science- particularly the merging field of artificial intelligence- and the humanities.
+Amelie Buc is a junior at the Trinity School in New York City and loves both computer science- particularly the merging field of artificial intelligence- and the humanities.
 Amelie also debates and is an active member of several STEM-based organizations, including Girls Who Code.
 Amelie hopes to use her efforts with EduSTEM to help ultimately make the STEM field one that is diverse and all-encompassing of society's needs and differences.

 Chapter Founder: Oi Snirualnad

-Oi is a sophomore at Kent School in Connecticut.
+Oi is a junior at Kent School in Connecticut.
 She participates in soccer, crew, and the FRC robotics team.
 As the vice president of her school's Entrepreneurship Club, she enjoys bringing people with creative ideas together, picking stock positions by analyzing world events, and delving into business strategies' effects in the market world.
 With a passion for spending time with children, pets, and creating chemical substances, she often discovers herself turning scientific theories into practical activities to inspire students at a local school with the Inventor's Club.
 Some ways that Oi finds herself alleviating stress in her free time includes the cello, drawing, and meditation.

 San Mateo, California